jiabowang/GAPIT/README.md

 * SUPER

 Settlement of MLM Under Progressively Exclusive Relation- ship is published by Qishan in 2014.
-The code of MLMM is:
+The code of SUPER is:

       myGAPIT_SUPER <- GAPIT(
       Y=myY[,c(1,2)],